evoL/albert/README.md

 npm install --save albert-svg
 ```

-You can also use the one of the pre-compiled bundles hosted on unpkg:
+You can also use one of the pre-compiled bundles hosted on unpkg:

 - https://unpkg.com/albert-svg/dist/albert.js
 - https://unpkg.com/albert-svg/dist/albert.min.js